THE STILL LIFE....

 The Distinct Categories

 The earliest examples, from the beginning of the 1600s and later influenced by 'tulip-mania', were the popular floral paintings; these were followed by flowers with fruit, then the humble 'breakfast pieces'.
 As the century progressed, and wealth became widespread, so the 'breakfast' developed into the 'banquet piece'.
-Perhaps influenced by deep-rooted Calvinism centred on Leiden University, the Dutch psyche remained a moralising one and the concern with the transience of life was the motif of the numerous 'Vanitas' paintings and an element in other genres.
-Another important facet of Still Life, Trompe L'Oeil - French for 'deceive the eye' - evolved in mid-century from the game piece, its illusionism appealing to the Dutch penchant for humour.
-Finally, at the latter part of the century, taste changed, colour and form became more baroque and pronk still life- the art of the ostentatious - was born.
+Perhaps influenced by deep-rooted Calvinism centered on Leiden University, the Dutch psyche remained a moralizing one and the concern with the transience of life was the motif of the numerous 'Vanitas' paintings and an element in other genres.
+Another important facet of Still Life, Trompe L'Oeil - French for 'deceive the eye' - evolved in mid-century from the game piece, its illusionism appealing to the Dutch penchant for humor.
+Finally, in the latter part of the century, taste changed, color and form became more baroque and pronk still life- the art of the ostentatious - was born.

 Fruit with Flowers

 Symbolism was present too, in the exotic fruits and shells brought back by trading merchants.
 Shells had particular appeal to a nation governed by the sea and, with fruit, were often displayed as part of floral compositions.
 Opened - as in the case of oysters or mussels - they suggested vanitas overtones of the brevity of life or could be interpreted as having erotic implications.
 On a higher level, the fruit had a religious message: the apple of temptation, the grape the blood of Christ; in the words of St Thomas Aquinas; ‘a corporeal metaphor of things spiritual;’ and a different shell might represent each continent as a visual tribute to the exploratory travel and scientific discoveries of the day.